mau-network/mau/README.md

 * **Content versions**:
   * When editing a content file the old version should be kept on the disk.
   * Addressing a version should be scoped by the user and the content `/p2p/<user-FPR>/file/<filename>/version/<version-hash>`
-  * Version hash is a SHA256 sum of the content.
+  * Version hash is a SHA256 sum of the content downcase characters.

 ### Directory structure